 Arthritis Research & Therapy 2013, 15:R98 doi:10.1186/ar4278Published: 23 August 2013

 Age is an important factor in the development of osteoarthritis.
-Microarray studies provide insight into cartilage ageing but do not reveal the full transcriptomic phenotype of chondrocytes such as small non-coding RNAs, pseudogenes, and microRNAs.
-RNA-Seq is a powerful technique for the interrogation of large numbers of transcripts including non-protein coding RNAs.
+Microarray studies provide insight into cartilage aging but do not reveal the full transcriptomic phenotype of chondrocytes such as small noncoding RNAs, pseudogenes, and microRNAs.
+RNA-Seq is a powerful technique for the interrogation of large numbers of transcripts including nonprotein coding RNAs.
 The aim of the study was to characterise molecular mechanisms associated with age-related changes in gene signatures.

-RNA for gene expression analysis using RNA-Seq and real-time PCR analysis was isolated from macroscopically normal cartilage of the metacarpophalangeal joints of eight horses; four young (4 years old) and four old (greater than 15 years old) donors.
+RNA for gene expression analysis using RNA-Seq and real-time PCR analysis was isolated from macroscopically normal cartilage of the metacarpophalangeal joints of eight horses; four young donors (4 years old) and four old donors (>15 years old).
 RNA sequence libraries were prepared following ribosomal RNA depletion and sequencing was undertaken using the Illumina HiSeq 2000 platform.
-Differentially expressed genes were defined using Benjamini-Hochberg false discovery rate correction with a generalised linear model likelihood ratio test (p<0.05, expression ratios +/-1.4log2 fold change).
-Ingenuity Pathway Analysis enabled networks, functional analyses and canonical pathways from differentially expressed genes to be determined.
+Differentially expressed genes were defined using Benjamini-Hochberg false discovery rate correction with a generalised linear model likelihood ratio test (P < 0.05, expression ratios ± 1.4 log2 fold-change).
+Ingenuity pathway analysis enabled networks, functional analyses and canonical pathways from differentially expressed genes to be determined.

-In total, the expression of 396 transcribed elements including mRNAs, small non-coding RNAs, pseudogenes, and a single microRNA was significantly different in old compared to young cartilage (+/-1.4 log2 fold change, p<0.05).
+In total, the expression of 396 transcribed elements including mRNAs, small noncoding RNAs, pseudogenes, and a single microRNA was significantly different in old compared with young cartilage (± 1.4 log2 fold-change, P < 0.05).
 Of these, 93 were at higher levels in the older cartilage and 303 were at lower levels in the older cartilage.
-There was an over-representation of genes with reduced expression relating to extracellular matrix, degradative proteases, matrix synthetic enzymes, cytokines and growth factors in cartilage derived from older donors compared to young.
-In addition there was a reduction in Wnt signalling in ageing cartilage.
+There was an over-representation of genes with reduced expression relating to extracellular matrix, degradative proteases, matrix synthetic enzymes, cytokines and growth factors in cartilage derived from older donors compared with young donors.
+In addition, there was a reduction in Wnt signalling in ageing cartilage.

-There was an age-related disregulation of matrix, anabolic and catabolic cartilage factors.
+There was an age-related dysregulation of matrix, anabolic and catabolic cartilage factors.
 This study has increased our knowledge of transcriptional networks in cartilage ageing by providing a global view of the transcriptome.